theodtasia/theodtasia/README.md

- Hi there, I’m @theodtasia, i am a postgraduate student at Msc Data and Web Science from csd auth.
- My interests are Data Science and Artificial Intelligence.
- I am currently working as a Frontend Developer using Vue frameweork.
+ Hi there, I’m @theodtasia, i am a Frontend Developer using Vue frameweork.

 <!---
 theodtasia/theodtasia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.